MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ### -ShowCommandInfo
+Indicates that this cmdlet displays command information.

-For more information about the method that Windows PowerShell uses to select the command to run when multiple commands have the same name, see about_Command_Precedence (http://go.microsoft.com/fwlink/?LinkID=113214).
+For more information about the method that Windows PowerShell uses to select the command to run when multiple commands have the same name, see about_Command_Precedence.
-For information about module-qualified command names and running commands that do not run by default because of a name conflict, see about_Modules (http://go.microsoft.com/fwlink/?LinkID=144311).
+For information about module-qualified command names and running commands that do not run by default because of a name conflict, see about_Modules.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 In Windows PowerShell 2.0, Get-Command gets all commands by default.